The Vermont Statutes Online

-(iii) the responsibility to protect and supervise a child and to provide the child with food, shelter, education, and ordinary medical care;
+(iii) the responsibility to protect and supervise a child and to provide the child with food, shelter, education, and ordinary medical care; and

-(iv) the authority to make decisions which concern the child and are of substantial legal significance, including the authority to consent to civil marriage and enlistment in the U.S. Armed Forces, and the authority to represent the child in legal actions.
+(iv) the authority to make decisions that concern the child and are of substantial legal significance, including the authority to consent to civil marriage and enlistment in the U.S. Armed Forces, and the authority to represent the child in legal actions.

 (17) "Listed crime" means the same as defined in 13 V.S.A. § 5301.

 (18) "Noncustodial parent" means a parent who is not a custodial parent at the time of the commencement of the juvenile proceeding.

 (19) "Officer" means a law enforcement officer, including a State Police officer, sheriff, deputy sheriff, municipal police officer, or constable who has been certified by the Criminal Justice Council pursuant to 20 V.S.A. § 2358.

 (20) "Parent" means a child's biological or adoptive parent, including custodial parents, noncustodial parents, parents with legal or physical responsibilities or both, and parents whose rights have never been adjudicated.

 (21) "Parent-child contact" means the right of a parent to have visitation with the child by court order.

 (A) the child with respect to whom the proceedings are brought;